 Many people are unaware that ritual water immersion was integral to daily life for both men and women in biblical times.
 This ritual was once a part of the preparation necessary before entering the Temple in Jerusalem.

 Many Christians think that the spiritual rite that John the Baptist performed on Jesus is what we know now as 'baptism.'
-Still, it is a biblical ritual that Ancient Israelites have been practicing since Moses' time which Jews call "mikvah."
+Still, it is a biblical ritual that Ancient Israelites have practiced since Moses' time, which Jews call "mikvah."

-Unlike the 'baptism' we know nowadays, immersion or "mikvah" in Jewish customs is not only done once but is also universally practiced in every Jewish home as lighting candles for the Shabbat.
+Unlike the 'baptism' we know nowadays, immersion or "mikvah" in Jewish customs is not only done once.
+Still, it is also universally practiced in every Jewish home as lighting candles for the Shabbat.
 For the Jews, immersion is not about getting clean.
 It's about getting pure, blessed, and alive.
 We see the Bible obsessing with 'purity' and 'blessing' because it is obsessed with 'life' itself.

 Moreover, in Kongo belief, springs and rivers are more than just bodies of water.
 They are living manifestations of Spirit, and they personify both the womb and the grave and consequently symbolize 'rebirth.'
 They are regarded as a pure, unadulterated path of connection with God.
 For that reason, they are considered a place where the soul is transformed and renewed, and life is reawakened and strengthened.
 Immersion in rivers and springs also represents death and resurrection.
 A person underwater enters a death-like state, like a person crossing into the realm of the dead.
 When he comes back out of the water, the person is now more than just a simple human but a new creation.

-• Before the first plunge: Think about the things you hope to leave behind.
+Before the first plunge, consider the things you hope to leave behind.

-• Before the second plunge: Think about where you are now and what things you must fix yourself.
+Before the second plunge, consider where you are now and what things you must fix yourself.

-When a person goes down into the waters of the river or spring; wherein the body is fully submerged from the tip of the hair down to the soles of the feet, he leaves behind his old ways, bad habits, and adverse conditions - symbolically dying to his old life - and rise up out of the water like a newborn child.
+When a person goes down into the waters of the river or spring, wherein the body is fully submerged from the tip of the hair down to the soles of the feet, he leaves behind his old ways, bad habits, and adverse conditions—symbolically dying to his old life—and rises up out of the water like a newborn child.
 He is, in essence, reborn.

-After immersion, he is asked to join the other participants, who are gathered up into waiting arms and covered in white towels, witnessing the remaining immersions.
+After immersion, he is asked to join the other participants, who are gathered into waiting arms and covered in white towels, to witness the remaining immersions.

 The Negro spiritual below is an African-American folk song first published in New Jubilee Songs as sung by the Fisk Jubilee Singers in 1901.
 This song encourages people to engage in water immersion for healing and transformation.
 Its chorus is based upon the narrative of John 5:2-9.